The benefits of explosive strength training for rugby football

 In modern rugby considerable attention is given to fitness and aerobic conditioning as well as basic weight training, but there is very limited focus on the development of activity-specific explosive strength.
 This is despite the fact that an ability to very rapidly generate force can yield a competitive advantage in each of the areas of physical engagement in rugby.
-During the extended periods when players are physically contesting with their opposing counterparts they are continually subjected to loading substantially greater than their own body weight.
-And, because that added resistance is live, there is often the problem of overcoming not only inertia but also counter force triggered by an initiating movement.
+During the extended periods when players are physically contesting with their opposing counterparts they are continually subjected to loading greater than their own body weight.
+And, because that added resistance is live, there is often the problem of overcoming not only inertia, but also counter force triggered by an initiating movement.

 Scrum and maul

 In the scrum or maul situation it is very difficult to shunt the opposing pack backward unless there is synchronised explosive activity.
 If a pack begins to move forward slowly or if just one or a couple of players attempt to initiate a shove, they are unlikely to be able to overcome the inertia of the opposing pack's body mass.

 In addition, the attempted drive forward will certainly trigger an almost immediate counter-shove.
 On the other hand, if a pack suddenly and explosively begins to drive forward as a synchronised, coordinated unit, they are likely to be able to generate momentum and place their opponents on the back foot.